CaptainPants/sweeter/readme.md

 1. Sigil ($) prefixed functions are special Sweeter building blocks.
 2. The init parameter that gives access to what in other frameworks are called 'hooks' - these are methods that only work during initial wireup that give access to attaching lifecycle methods.
 3. init.hook is used to instantiate 'hooks' - which are components that have access to the component lifecycle to provide some functionality.
 They may also create their own hook instances.
+4. Components can be mounted, unmounted and remounted - make sure to take that into account when authoring your components.
+Suspense will mount the component in its incomplete state 'offscreen'.

 # Why not use X
 As with many projects, the main answer is: because I felt like giving it a go.